Quotation marks in English: Smart quotes

 To make typographic quotation marks easier to enter, publishing software often automatically converts typewriter quotation marks (and apostrophes) to typographic form during text entry (with or without the user being aware of it).
-Out-of-the-box behavior on macOS and iOS is to make this conversion.
+Out-of-the-box behavior on macOS, iPadOS and iOS is to make this conversion.
 These are known as smart quotes (').
 Straight quotation marks are also retronymically called dumb quotes (').

 The method for producing smart quotes may be based solely on the character preceding the mark.
 If it is a space or another of a set of hard-coded characters or if the mark begins a line, the mark will be rendered as an opening quote; if not, it will be rendered as a closing quote or apostrophe.
 This method can cause errors, especially for contractions that start with an apostrophe or text with nested quotations: